 In addition to the financial risks applicable to its two principal investments (outlined above) Rubicon is exposed to financial risk with respect to its cash, short-term deposits and bank term loans.
-At balance date Rubicon Limited had borrowings of \$20 million and no cash (2014: debt \$10 million, cash nil).
+At balance date Rubicon Limited had borrowings of \$26 million and no cash (2015: debt \$20 million, cash nil).

-Rubicon has a \$20 million ANZ bank facility that expires on 1 July 2016, which is not conditional upon any financial covenants.
-In addition Rubicon has received commitments for \$7 million of subordinated notes, of which, \$3.5 million was issued in June 2015 (refer to note 17 term and current debt for more details).
-The company believes these facilities, together with dividend receipts from Tenon, should be sufficient to meet its funding needs through to 30 June 2016.
+Rubicon has a \$20 million ANZ bank facility that expires on 1 January 2017, which is not conditional upon any financial covenants.
+In addition Rubicon has issued \$7 million of subordinated notes, issued in two tranches of \$3.5 million in June 2015 and April 2016 (refer to note 17 Term and current debt for more details).
+The Company believes these facilities, together with dividend receipts from Tenon, will be sufficient to meet its funding needs through to 31 December 2016.
+If Tenon's North American sale is approved by Tenon shareholders, this will result in a significant return of capital to Rubicon - more than sufficient to repay all Rubicon's bank debt and subordinated notes and meet Rubicon's future funding needs.